 Take advantage of your poolside reading with these thought provoking and riveting books.
-We’ve compiled 12 books to help you inside and outside the classroom as you prepare for the upcoming 2019-2020 school year!
+We’ve compiled 12 books to help you inside and outside the classroom as you prepare for any upcoming school year!

 BOOKS TO UPDATE YOUR LESSON PLANS